cedw032/shopping-list/README.md

 I started this writing tests as I went, but in the name of not spending too much time on it I decided to carry on without.
 Obviously I wouldn't do this on a commercial project.

 ## useServerState
 This handy hook will load the state from the server, and update the local and remote state as changes are made.
-This is a first pass implementations that is still missing caching, local persistence and throttling.
+This is a first pass implementations that is still missing caching, local persistence and throttling (local persistence of state has been added on the branch 'local-cache').
 It would be quite easy to wire this up to a socket server which would update the app in real time without having to make any changes where `useServerState` is used.

 ## EditableTextList